Auckland shooting: New Lynn victim Robert Hart tests positive for Covid-19 - NZ Herald

 "It's a devastating blow for us all as he deserved a beautiful send off.

-"He was one of kind.
+"He was one of a kind.
 Full of life with a heart of gold."

 Despite an easing of Covid-19 restrictions in Auckland today allowing groups of up to 25 to attend funerals and tangihanga, only 10 people are expected to attend the gathering for Hart.